Moby Doll: Display

-On Saturday, July 18, Burrard Dry Dock had been opened for the general public to watch the killer whale.
+On Saturday, July 18, Burrard Dry Dock had been opened for the general public to watch the orca.
 About 10,000 visitors queued in the rain to see him.
 Subsequently, the public was kept away, however.
-Because scientists had never previously been able to study a live killer whale, aquarium curator Murray Newman was eager to keep Moby Doll for that purpose, more than for display.
-He thought that scientific study of the whale was best undertaken away from the chaos created when the public was in attendance.
-The whale's poor health and well-being led the aquarium to put off any further public viewing of the captive.
-When Moby Doll was moved to the army base at Jericho, "guards were posted 24 hours a day to protect the whale from the public."
-However, to Newman's dismay, the Jericho army base proved to be insecure, and sightseers flocked to it without authorisation.
-Moby Doll did not interact with humans to the extent that later captive killer whales did.
-When visitors came, he would withdraw to the opposite end of the seapen.
+Because scientists had never previously been able to study a live orca, aquarium curator Murray Newman was eager to keep Moby Doll for that purpose, more than for display.
+He thought that scientific study of the orca was best undertaken away from the chaos created when the public was in attendance.
+The animal's poor health and well-being led the aquarium to put off any further public viewing of the captive.
+When Moby Doll was moved to the army base at Jericho Beach, "guards were posted 24 hours a day to protect the whale from the public."
+However, to Newman's dismay, the Jericho army base proved to be insecure, and sightseers flocked to it without authorization.
+Moby Doll did not interact with humans to the extent that later captive orcas did.
+When visitors came, he would withdraw to the opposite end of the sea pen.

 Following Moby Doll's move to Jericho, Sam Burich was appointed his full-time guardian.
-He used to play music to him to try to alleviate the whale's loneliness.
-On some occasions, the killer whale seemed to duet with him as Burich played a police whistle.
+He used to play music to him to try to alleviate Moby Doll's loneliness.
+On some occasions, the orca seemed to duet with him as Burich played a police whistle.